November 21, 2025 (4mo ago) — last updated March 4, 2026 (28d ago)

 Q: How do I start refactoring a large legacy codebase?

-A: Run a focused audit, identify high-change and high-bug areas, add tests where needed, and apply small refactors incrementally.
+A: Run a focused audit, add tests where needed, and apply small, incremental refactors to high-change, high-bug areas.

 Q: When are comments acceptable?

-A: Use comments for legal or non-obvious domain constraints.
-Prefer rewriting code to be self-explanatory for everyday logic.
+A: Use comments for legal notes or truly non-obvious domain constraints.
+Prefer rewriting code to be self-explanatory for routine logic.

 Q: Can AI replace code reviews?

-A: No. AI can accelerate repetitive work, but human reviewers must enforce design, naming, and long-term maintainability.
+A: No. AI speeds repetitive tasks, but human reviewers must enforce design, naming, and long-term maintainability.

-Q: What are the most effective Clean Code habits to start today?
+Q: What Clean Code habits should I start today?

-A: Use meaningful names, keep functions tiny, add tests before refactoring, and leave the codebase slightly better after every change.
+A: Use meaningful names, keep functions tiny, write tests before refactoring, and leave files slightly better after changes.

-A: Target files that change often or have recurring bugs—these give the biggest return on small refactors.
+A: Target files that change often or have recurring bugs—small improvements there give the biggest return.

-A: Static types make contracts explicit, reduce runtime errors, and highlight unclear interfaces that need refactoring.4
+A: Static types make contracts explicit, reduce runtime errors, and expose unclear interfaces that need refactoring4.

 1.